pastet89/binance-api-php-light/README.md

-# Binance API PHP7 light library with a Docker container
+# Binance API PHP light library with a Docker container

 PHP7-based library for handling the most essential Binance API calls.
 Binance is one of the biggest cryptocurrency exchanges.